KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_origins_of_japanese_water_science.md

 *	supports hydration more efficiently for many people,
 *	reduces oxidative load in a measurable way (ORP),
 *	resembles the electrochemical profile of naturally vibrant water,
-*	and resonates metaphorically with your book’s core idea:
+*	and resonates metaphorically with this book’s core idea:

 Water is not merely a substance.
 It is a bridge.